torgeirl/boreas-scheduler/README.md

 ## Overview

 ## Deploy Boreas scheduler
-You can deploy the Boreas scheduler on your master node by either pulling it from the Github Container Registry (recommended), or by building it yourself and deploying it to a local Docker registry.
+You can deploy the Boreas scheduler on your master node by either pulling it from the Github Container Registry (recommended), or by building it yourself and deploying it to a local container registry.
 The later is mostly useful for development of the Boreas scheduler itself.

 You can see the scheduler's pod by listing pods in the system namespace:
   - `$ kubectl get pods --namespace=kube-system`